-Because approximately 35% of the streambanks downstream of Carmel Valley Village have been altered or hardened over the past 40 years, most of the current sediment supply comes from scouring of the channel bottom, which results in exposing the base of streambanks, bridge piers and abutments.
-Eventually, without corrective measures to balance the sediment load with the flow of water, streambanks will begin to collapse and the integrity of bridges and other infrastructure near the river may be threatened.
+Eventually, without corrective measures to balance the sediment load with the flow of water or to mitigate for the effect of the downcutting, streambanks will begin to collapse and the integrity of bridges and other infrastructure near the river may be threatened.

-A comprehensive long-term solution to overall environmental degradation requires a significant increase in dry season water flows in the lower river, a reversal of the incision process, and reestablishment of a natural meander pattern.
+A comprehensive long-term solution to overall environmental degradation requires a significant increase in dry-season water flows in the lower river, a reversal of the incision process, and reestablishment of a natural meander pattern.
 Of these, MPWMD has made progress with increasing summer low flows and in identifying areas where a natural meander pattern could be considered.
 Reversal, or at least halting of channel incision, may be possible if the supply of sediment is brought into balance with the transport capacity of the river.
 The supply of sediment to the lower portion of the river is likely to increase when a project to make San Clemente Dam safe is completed.
 However, the effect of an increased sediment supply may not reach the lowest portion of the river for many years.